GildedPleb/hab-guide/docs/l2-k3s/control-prep.md

 [this article](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 For our novice purposes, we can think of namespaces as folders which isolate apps.
-Apps in k8s are generally not solitary programs, but a collection of containers, storage, pods, tasks and other resources, that all work together to deliver a functional App.
-It is helpful to isolate these resources into namespaces so that the cluster does not become overly cluttered with definitions and thus hard to navigate.
+Apps in k8s are generally not solitary programs, but a collection of containers, storage, pods, tasks and other resources, that all work together in replaceable ways to deliver a functional App with minimized (or completely removed) single points of failure.
+It is helpful to isolate these resources into namespaces so that the cluster does not become overly cluttered with definitions and thus hard (or impossible) to navigate.
+Namespaces exist cluster wide, they are not assigned to hosts.

 All set?
-Let's spin up K8s!
+Let's spin up Kubernetes!